 The Radiocommunication Study Group 7 for the Science Services was created through a structural reorganization in 1990 at the Düsseldorf CCIR Plenary Assembly.

 Study Group 7 comprises a number of Radiocommunication Working Parties (WP) that addresses technical issues related to specific disciplines under the umbrella of science services.
-Meteorology and related environmental activities falls within the remit of Working Party 7C (WP 7C).
+Meteorology and related environmental activities fall within the remit of Working Party 7C (WP 7C).
 WP 7C carries out studies concerning the implementation and operation of meteorological passive and active sensors, from both ground-based and space-based platforms, as well as meteorological aids (mainly radiosondes).
 As meteorology also depends on radio both to collect the data upon which its predictions are based, and to process and disseminate weather information and warnings to the public, this activity concerns WP 7B.
-One can finally note that meteorological radars and wind-profiler radars are studied within WP 5B, under the general radiolocation service.
+Finally, one can note that meteorological radars and wind-profiler radars are studied within WP 5B, under the general radiolocation service.

-Meteorology is a crucial part of our everyday life and has many connections with our daily preoccupations.
-Weather forecast is probably the most popular programme on TV or radio today.
-Not only it affects the way we dress or decide what to do, it also has many implications on public safety.
-Public transports are highly dependant on meteorology, being able to accurately predict weather is essential to provide a high level of safety.
-In this period of great meteorological and climate disturbances, this activity also plays a major role in the prediction, detection and mitigation of negative effect of natural disasters.
+Meteorology is a crucial part of our everyday life and has many connections with our daily routines and activities.
+Weather forecasts are among the most popular programs on TV or radio today.
+Not only does the weather forecast affect the way we dress or decide what to do each day, it also has many implications on public safety.
+Public transportation is highly dependent on weather forecasting.
+The ability to accurately predict weather is essential to provide a high level of services to society, including in particular protection of life and properties in many areas such as transportation, especially for aviation.
+In this period of great meteorological and climate disturbances, this activity also plays a major role in the prediction, detection and mitigation of the negative effects of natural disasters.

-The development of Recommendations and the preparation of the World Radiocommunication Conferences (WRC) is the principal focus of the Study Group activities.
-There is an unmistakable need for the Study Group 7 experts to share this information not only with their colleagues whose work depends on meteorological data for improving the accuracy of weather and climate prediction, but also with but also to a more general audience in order for the interested person to understand the importance of using specific frequencies for meteorological purposes and the ways to protect them in order to continue meteorological forecast with the highest degree of reliability.
+The development of Recommendations and the preparation for the World Radiocommunication Conferences (WRC) is the principal focus of the Study Group activities.
+There is an unmistakable need for the Study Group 7 experts to share this information not only with their colleagues whose work depends on meteorological data for improving the accuracy of weather and climate prediction, but also with a more general audience in order for the interested person to understand the importance of using specific frequencies for meteorological purposes and the ways to protect them in order to continue meteorological forecasting with the highest possible degree of reliability.

 Thus it was decided to prepare and publish this Handbook, in collaboration with the Steering Group on Radio Frequency Coordination (SG-RFC) of the World Meteorological Organization (WMO), so that all users of these standards could more completely understand meteorological systems in order to better design and apply these powerful tools.
 One primary purpose of this Handbook is to provide the reader with information about the use of radio systems and radio frequency (RF) bands by meteorologists and other scientists interested in environmental activities worldwide, and the importance of this use to public safety and the world economy.

 Effective and prudent management of allocated frequency bands is paramount to maintaining and enhancing the quality and accuracy of weather and weather-related predictions.
-It is essential to understand for instance that if some the frequency bands currently allocated for meteorological purposes were to be used by to other radio systems that are incompatible with meteorological radio systems, then these bands could be rendered unusable for weather, climate and/or disaster prediction systems, thus making corresponding forecasts extremely difficult and sometimes impossible.
+It is essential to understand for instance that if some the frequency bands currently allocated for meteorological purposes were to be used by to other radio systems that are incompatible with meteorological radio systems, then these bands could be rendered unusable for weather, climate and/or disaster prediction systems, thus making corresponding weather forecasts extremely difficult if not impossible with the required degree of reliability and accuracy.